 CalWORKs (California Work Opportunity and Responsibility to Kids) is an employment-based program that requires employable adults to participate in work-related activities to receive aid.
-CalWORKs encourages people to view aid as temporary help in time of crisis rather than a way of life.
+CalWORKs provides temporary cash assistance to meet basic family needs.
+It also provides education, employment, and training programs to assist the family’s move toward self sufficiency.

 A family can ask for immediate assistance if they have little or no cash and there is a need for emergency housing, food, utilities, clothing or medical care.
 Please bring proof of income, property, citizenship status, age, social security number, residence, shelter costs, work or school status, as well as any other information pertinent to determining eligibility.